 Free strollers are available at the airport.
 On departure you will find them at the designated points in the departure area - after the aviation security check and on the outside of the Schengen Lounge.
 If possible, please return the strollers to designated areas after use.
 You will find strollers at each airport gallery upon arrival and please leave them in the baggage hall at designated points after use.

 Baby care rooms are available at the airport.
-They can be found: in the departure area (before the security screening - on the 1st floor, behind the security screening - in the Schengen area at the A4 gate and outside the Schengen area at the shop) and in the arrival area (in the baggage claim area in sectors B and C and in the waiting area in sector A).
+They can be found: in the departure area (before the security screening - on the 1st floor, behind the security screening - in the Schengen area at the A6 gate, outside the Schengen area by the shop) and in the arrival area (in the baggage claim area in sectors B and C and in the waiting area in sector A).
 Baby care rooms can also be found in the Passenger Terminal plan.